§ Trust Spanning Protocol (TSP) Specification

 or B

 may choose to specify a routed path for the relationship forming messages.
-If one party specifies a routed path while the other party does not (but they both agree to such an arrangement), then the result can be a relationship where it is over a routed path in one direction but direct in the other direction.
+If one party specifies a routed path while the other party does not (but they both agree to such an arrangement), then the result can be a relationship over a routed path in one direction but via a direct path in the other direction.

 The result of the above message exchange is a bi-directional relationship (VID_a, VID_b)